Hariss Harun: Others

 On 24 July 2010, Hariss was drafted into the Singapore Selection XI squad that was to play against Burnley.
 He captained the side for the fixture, with the match eventually ending in a 1–0 defeat.

 Hariss was selected as part of the Singapore Selection squad for The Sultan of Selangor's Cup to be held on 6 May 2017.

+Other career

+Hariss became a property agent late 2023.